by Theo Poward

 Perhaps it is ironic then, that ISIS knew exactly the threat that they represented, because they had to deal with its worst version of it within their own ranks.
 ISIS, and other extremist groups, are often presented as monolithic in their ideology.
 But this couldn’t be further from the truth.
 ISIS’s theology was a plague, and it was itself plagued by theology.
 Since 2014 to the present, there has been ideological infighting in the Islamic state, primarily in 2014 and then since 2016.
 ‘Indeed, ideological infighting in the Islamic State has been rampant, with serious consequences for the group’s unity and even perhaps its long-term survivability.’
 (12, Bunzel)

 Before we get into it.
 It is important to lay some groundwork.
-Assessing the theology at play requires a new was of evaluating theological positions.
-Spectrums across which to compare and contrast different theological positions.
+Assessing the theology at play requires a new ways of evaluating theological positions.
+Instead of monolithic cultural groupings, we need spectrums across which to compare and contrast different theological positions.
 Luckily for us, ISIS was obsessed with exactly such a spectrum.
 Although they may not have seen it as such, and many of us may not either.

 The Difference between Monotheism and Polytheism, is assumed to be a numeric difference.
 How many gods do you count?
 With Atheism as an option for those who refuse to take part in this game.
 But it is more complicated than this.
 ISIS knows this, they declare everyone who is not themselves Polytheists.
 Why?
 Because they measure belief in a divinity in a functional, and very practical, way.